Confronting Mukhanov Parametrization of Inflationary Equation-of-State with ACT-DR6: Confrontation with Observations

 CMB-S4 is a ground based mission expected to detect tensor perturbation within the range $0.003<r<0.032$ \cite{abazajian2016cmb, matsumura2014mission,abazajian2022cmbS4,belkner2024cmbs4}.
 However, failure of CMB-S4 mission to observe primordial gravity waves would imply $r<0.001$.
 Since the range for detection of gravity waves by LiteBIRD and CMB-S4 are identical, they would provide similar constraints on the model parameter and hence we do not repeat our analysis for CMB-S4.
-But in case of non-detection of primordial gravity waves by CMB-S4, the observationally viable window for the model parameter $\beta$ is further shrunk while allowed range of $\alpha$ remaining almost invariant as depicted in \fig{fig_betamax_pactlb_s4}.
-The parameter space for Mukhanov parametrization with scalar spectral index and tensor-to-scalar ratio in \fig{fig_ns_pactlb_s4} and \fig{fig_ns_pactlb_s4} respectively.
-We see that range for $\alpha$ and $\beta$ will be narrowed significantly if CMB-S4 is unable to detect primordial gravity waves.
+But in case of non-detection of primordial gravity waves by CMB-S4, the observationally viable window for the model parameter $\beta$ is further shrunk while allowed range of $\alpha$ remaining almost invariant as depicted in \fig{fig_rns-pactns4} and \fig{fig_betamax-pactns4}.

-In Table \ref{table_pactlb} we have listed our findings for the model parameter $\alpha$ in different experimental setup.
-From the table it is obvious that in this case, the joint analysis of ACT-DR-6, Planck-2018 and DESI-Y1 data on top of the prediction from upcoming CMB missions LiteBIRD and CMB-S4, the observationally viable range for $\alpha$ is considerably shrunk owing to the precise measurement of spectral index by the joint analysis.
+Therefore, the non-detection of primordial gravitational waves by LiteBIRD and/or CMB-S4 primarily tightens the parameter space of $\beta$, restricting it from the broad range previously allowed to a much narrower window of $\mathcal{O}(10^{-3})$ to $\mathcal{O}(10^{-1})$.
+In contrast, the viable range of $\alpha$ remains largely unchanged compared to earlier analyses.